MahmadSharaf/Cheat-Sheets/Machine Learning/Machine Learning.md

      - Parameter C controls amount of regularization (default 1.0)
      - As with regularized linear regression, it can be important to normalize all features so that they are on the same scale.

+3. Linear Support Vector Machines (LSVM):
+   - Linear models are also used for classification, starting with binary classification.
+   - This approach uses the same linear functional form as for regression.
+But instead of predicting a continuous target value, we take the output of the linear function and apply the sine function to produce a binary output with two possible values, corresponding to the two possible class labels.
+   - One way to define a good classifier is to reward classifiers for the amount of separation that can provide between the two classes (classifier margin).
+The margin is the width that the decision boundary can be increased perpendicularly before hitting a data point.
+The classifier that has the maximum margin is called the Linear Support Vector Machine, also known as an LSVM or a support vector machine with linear kernel.
+   - How tolerant the support vector machine is of misclassifying training points, as compared to its objective of minimizing the margin between classes is controlled by a regularization parameter called C which by default is set to 1.0.
+Larger values of C represent less regularization and will cause the model to fit the training set with these few errors as possible, even if it means using a small immersion decision boundary.
+Very small values of C on the other hand use more regularization that encourages the classifier to find a large marge on decision boundary, even if that decision boundary leads to more points being misclassified.
+   - scikit-learn: `sklearn.svm.SVC`

+   - **Linear Model Pros**:
+     - Simple and easy to train.
+     - Fast prediction.
+     - Scales well to very large dataset.
+     - Works well with sparse data.
+     - Reasons for prediction are relatively easy to interpret.
+   - **Linear Model Cons**:
+     - For lower-dimensional data, other models may have superior generalization performance.
+     - For classification, data may not be linearly separable.

-4. Kernelized Support Vector Machines (SVMs)
+4. Kernelized Support Vector Machines (KSVMs)
    - It is a very powerful extension of linear support vector machines, it can provide more complex models that can go beyond linear decision boundaries.
    - SVMs can be used for both classification and regression.
-   - one way to think about what kernelized SVMs do, is they take the original input data space and transform it to a new higher dimensional feature space, where it becomes much easier to classify the transform to data using a linear classifier. (eg. instead of y(x) it became y(x,x^2) like polynomial feature).
+   - One way to think about what kernelized SVMs do, is they take the original input data space and transform it to a new higher dimensional feature space, where it becomes much easier to classify the transform to data using a linear classifier. (eg. instead of $y(x)$ it became $y(x,x^2)$ like polynomial feature).
    ![example](ML%20images/SVM&#32;1-dim&#32;to&#32;2-dim.jpg)
    The above figure shows at the right that the points can be separated by a straight line after converting it to a two dimensional space, while on the left is the original one dimensional points in which the straight line is converted to a parabola.
    - An example of how it can be done using scikit-learn in Python.

         ```python
         from sklearn.svm import SVC
         from adspy_shared_utilities import plot_class_regions_for_classifier

         X_train, X_test, y_train, y_test = train_test_split(X_D2, y_D2, random_state = 0)